ihorkk/integration_tests/README.md

 ### 1. Using the Remote ServeRest API

-To run these tests on the instance hosted remotely, simply change the URL inside the common.ts file to https://serverest.dev.
+To run these tests on the remotely hosted instance, simply uncomment the corresponding BASE_URL inside the .env file.
 Then run the following command:

 ```bash